-100. Transmission subprojects usually do not result in physical displacement.
+98. Distribution subprojects will not result in any physical displacement.
 Land acquisition and temporary impacts on crops are foreseen for which adequate compensation provision based on market rate has been provided in the entitlement matrix.
-However, situation may change during the detailed design where there, may be small scale physical displacement occurs when line may have to pass over houses or structures or land acquisition for remaining GSS may affect some structures.
-The impacts will be minimized during the detailed design, however, incase of unavoidable circumtanes, these will either be relocated or compensated as per the entitlement matrix.
-Any structures to be affected needs to be relocated if feasible or will be compnensated at replacement cost without depreciation.
-Entitlement matrix does have the provision to address any future eventuality to address physical displacement.
-Provision for additional asitances such as shifting allowances, right to salvage materials, documentation charges for title transfers etc. have been made in the entitlement matrix to address these issues.
-In case of relocation, Transitional allowances for livelihood restoration to the DPs/APs losing land is provided in addition to the compensation equivalent to three months of minimum wage.
+Transitional allowances for livelihood restoration to the DPs/APs losing land is provided in addition to the compensation equivalent to three months of minimum wage.
 Also, vulnerable DPs/APs will be paid an additional assistance on a lump sum basis equivalent to NPR 10,000 per affected household.
 NEA will ensure that advance notice be issued to the DPs/APs prior to the start of the work and all the compensation will be paid prior to the start of the construction.
-The DPs/APs will also be allowed to cultivate under the transmission line (under the RoW) after the completion of the work.
+The DPs/APs will also be allowed to cultivate under the distribution line (under the RoW) after the completion of the work.
 In case of any maintenance work in the future, NEA will pay the APs for any loss of crop due to the work.
 In case of severeity of impacts, NEA will attempt to restore livelihood through various livelihood restoration program such as training, employment opportunities during construction and assisting the DPs/APs to avail various schemes such as access to credit, micro enterprise, saving groups etc.